 Transportation From Huatulco Airport

 To avoid the hassle of finding transportation when you arrive, book an airport transfer ahead of time.
 They will wait for your flight to arrive and drop you off at your hotel in Huatulco.
 You can choose shared or private transportation from the Huatulco airport, both of which I’ve listed below.

 2. Hire a Private Car From Oaxaca to Huatulco

 If you prefer to travel from Oaxaca to Huatulco without any worries, you can hire a private driver to take you.
-While this sound luxurious and expensive, it is a great option for groups since they can share the cost.
+While this sounds luxurious and expensive, it is a great option for groups since you can share the cost.

 When you book this private driver from Oaxaca to Huatulco, you will have the freedom to make stops along the way which you simply cannot do in the bus or shared minivan.
 The reviews highlight the driver’s professionalism and knowledge of the area.

-The van fits up to 8 people for a cost of about $450.
+The van fits up to 8 people and the cost starts at $450, depending on your group size.
 The 6-7 hour drive passes through the mountains of Oaxaca and Pluma Hidalgo (known for coffee) on the way to Huatulco.

-If you want to take the time to explore places along the route, I highly suggest you consider driving from Oaxaca to Huatulco.
+If you want to take the time to explore places along the route, consider driving from Oaxaca to Huatulco.
 While this twisty mountain road isn’t for the faint-hearted, it can be fun for experienced drivers.

 Plus, views of the misty mountains, waterfalls, and coffee farms are all too tempting not to stop.
 The drive takes about 6 hours via Highway 175, plus factor in time for stops.
 In fact, I highly recommend stopping in the cute coffee town of Pluma Hidalgo before you get to Huatulco.